 Iron Filters: The Complete Guide

 If you’re on well water, the chances are high you have iron in your water.
-We get a lot of questions about the effects of iron in drinking water, is it harmful or not and how to remove it from drinking water.
-This guide is going to go through:
+We get a lot of questions about the effects of iron in drinking water, whether it’s harmful, and how to remove it effectively.
+If you want the broader system-level view of where iron treatment fits in, start with our complete guide to well water filtration systems.

 - The different types of iron that could be in your water